|Micanopy Town History

 shops.
 Micanopy's eclectic mix of authentic rustic storefronts lure casual shoppers, collectors, seasonal scouts from all over the country, and Hollywood film makers (Doc Hollywood, Cross Creek, and most

 recently, The History Channel's, Top Gear).
-Charming diners and the nationally lauded Greek revival mansion, the Herlong Mansion Historic Inn (1910), provide Southern hospitality as a bed and breakfast.
-A
+Charming diners and the nationally lauded Greek revival mansion, the Herlong Bed & Breakfast (1915), provide Southern hospitality.
+A two-story brick schoolhouse

-two-story brick schoolhouse (1895) now houses Micanopy Town Hall, the Town Commission Chamber, and the Micanopy branch of the Alachua County Library District.
-Across the street, the wood-planked
+(1895) now houses Micanopy Town Hall, the Town Commission Chambers, and the Micanopy branch of the Alachua County Library District.
+Across the street, the wood-planked Thrasher Warehouse (1896)

-Thrasher Warehouse (1890) boasts the Micanopy Historical Society Museum and the Archives showcasing the relevance of earlier times for historians, genealogists, and students.
-Numerous historic homes
+boasts the Micanopy Historical Society Museum and the Micanopy Archives showcasing the relevance of earlier times for historians, genealogists, and students.
+Numerous historic homes and old cracker

 |Town of Micanopy